An Introduction to glmtlp

 index where the smallest CV error is achieved, and users may also choose

-object, so users are free to make
+output is a ggplot object, so users are free to make

 modifications to it.